Kambo: Definition, Ingredients, Application, Side Effects, Cost

 The following individuals should avoid Kambo:

-How Much Does Kambo Cost?
+How Much Does Kambo Cost In Florida?

+Kambo costs in Florida range between $100 and $300 per session, depending on factors like the practitioner, location, and the facilitator’s experience level.
+This price generally includes the session where the frog secretion is applied, along with additional services such as pre-session consultation, aftercare, and support during the ritual.
 In some cases, the cost also covers the use of ceremonial space or the guidance of a trained shaman or facilitator.
-Prices vary widely based on geographical location, with higher fees found in regions where Kambo is more popular or areas offering more specialized or private sessions.
+Prices vary significantly based on geographical location, with higher fees often found in areas where Kambo is more popular or where specialized or private sessions are offered.

 How Does Kambo differ from Ayahuasca?